open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 ### Set the instrumentation version and OpenTelemetry schema URL

-Always set the instrumentation library version on the `Instrumenter`.
-You can do this by calling the `setInstrumentationVersion()` method on the `InstrumenterBuilder`.
+Make sure you always provide the instrumentation library version to the `Instrumenter`.
+You can do this in two ways:

+* By calling the `setInstrumentationVersion()` method on the `InstrumenterBuilder`.
+* By making sure the JAR with your instrumentation library contains a properties file with the version.
+The file must be located in the `META-INF/io/opentelemetry/instrumentation/` directory, and it must be named `${instrumentationName}.properties`, where `${instrumentationName}` is the name of the instrumentation library that is passed to the `Instrumenter#builder()` method.
+The file must contain a single property `version`, e.g.:

+    ```properties
+    # META-INF/io/opentelemetry/instrumentation/my-instrumentation.properties
+    version = 1.2.3
+    ```

+  The `Instrumenter` will automatically detect these properties files and determine the instrumentation version based on its name.

 By setting the version, you let users identify which version of your instrumentation produced the telemetry.

 If the `Instrumenter` adheres to a specific OpenTelemetry schema, you can set the schema URL using the `setSchemaUrl()` method on the `InstrumenterBuilder`.
 To learn more about the OpenTelemetry